Hockey Takeaways vs Giveaways

 Throughout the course of a game, teams are constantly changing ownership of the puck through turnovers.

-A giveaway is a mistake that causes a player with possession of the puck to lose it to a player on the opposing team.
+A giveaway is an unforced mistake that causes a player with possession of the puck to lose it to a player on the opposing team.

 A takeaway is a forced action taken by a defensive player to regain possession of the puck for his team.

-For a turnover to be called a takeaway, it must be done by a defensive player and pressure must be applied to the opposing team.
+For a turnover to be called a takeaway, it must be done by a defensive player applying pressure on the opposing team.

 |SITUATION||TYPE OF TURNOVER|